ss1611/CS220-AU-portfolio-1/index.md

 Dear CS220 cohorts,

-This page examples a simple home (or about) page that
+This page examples a simple home page that

-- gives a brief introduction to my professional digital identity
+- gives a brief introduction to my professional identity
-- provides links to social platforms
+- provides links to my social platforms
-- outlines corrent projects
+- outlines current projects
 - outlines education and selected work experience, etc.

-You can use it as a template, amend it, change it completely, etc.
+You can use it as a template, amend it, change it completely, etc. or create your own from scratch.

-As you can see on my [website](https://khofstadter.com/), my home page simply links to a PDF version of my CV, instead of writing it all out on the home page.
+As you can see on my [website](https://khofstadter.com/), my home page simply links to a PDF version of my general CV, instead of writing all the information out on the home page.
+You can choose as you wish, but be aware that when you submit a CV for a job, you should customise that CV for that specific job.
+Good practice is to have a general/full CV with all your accomplishments (and aspirations) and then edit this full CV for each job you apply for.

 For inspiration, please check the following links: